 Davis brings it all off with just the right touches of humility, too, because really, she’s phenomenally good at what she does.
 She barely has a foot in the same universe as the rest of us.
 Books are hard to end well, and Steph leaves us with a gorgeous fly-off, wrapping her story of loss and redemption, freedom, love, action, passion, and responsibility into a spectacular leap into a world “vast with possibility” from near the top of the Eiger.

 With Learning to Fly, Steph has written a wonderful and inspiring book, a shining example of what soulful courage makes possible, and I couldn’t put the damn thing down.
-I’m in awe of how much juice she’s able to extract from life–and how well she’s able to write about it.
+I’m in awe of how much juice she extracts from life–and how well she’s writes about it.

 Almost makes me want to learn to BASE jump–and buy a dog.

 * * *